nicosantangelo/sublime-gulp/README.md

 If you're running Windows, the package will use [taskkill](http://technet.microsoft.com/en-us/library/cc725602.aspx) so every child process is correctly terminated.
 If the executable isn't on your system, you'll need to add it for this command to work correctly.

+### List plugins
+Running `Gulp: List plugins` from the command palette will display the gulp plugins on a searcheable list.
+Picking one will open it on your default browser.

 ##Snippets